Chronic Inflammatory Response Syndrome: Treatment & Recovery Tips That Actually Work

 - Avoid immune triggers: That includes not just mold, but fragrances, certain foods, and stressful environments.

-- Use nasal sprays wisely: MARCoNS (multiple antibiotic-resistant coagulase-negative staph) colonization in the sinuses is common in CIRS and must be treated appropriately.
+- Use nasal sprays wisely: MARCoNS (multiple antibiotic-resistant coagulase-negative staph) colonization in the sinuses is common in CIRS.
+However, treating it out of order will make symptoms worse.

 - Track your VCS test: This visual test offers a reliable, non-invasive way to measure recovery over time.